Port Louis District

-Port Louis (Port-Louis) is a district of Mauritius, located in the northwest of the island, it is the smallest district and has the highest population density.
+Port Louis (Port-Louis) is a district of Mauritius, located in the northwest of the island, it is the island nation's smallest district and has the highest population density.
 The district wholly encompasses Port Louis, the capital of the country.
-Port Louis district has an area of 42.7 km2 and the population estimate was at 118,123 as at the end of 2019.
+Port Louis district has an area of 42.7 km2 and the estimated population was 118,123 at the end of 2019.

-History

 Places of interest

 The district hosts the Aapravasi Ghat, a UNESCO World Heritage Site since 2006.